CodeIter/arabicString/README.md

 ##String#removeArabic()

-Will return the `String` without the Arabic letters
+Will return the `String` without the non-Arabic letters

 ### Example